 Anne and Terry Jones worked together again with the Royal Opera House to produce a staged “floating opera” on London’s canals.
 The short opera "The Owl and the Pussycat" was part of the Cultural Olympiad.

 Anne was music producer on the Academy award winning film of "Les Miserables" starring Hugh Jackman and Anne Hathaway.

-Currently she is working on composing the music for the new TV drama "Breathless", set in 1960s London and is music director of the upcoming musical film "Walking on Sunshine".
+She composed the music for the ITV drama "Breathless" which was broadcast in Autumn 2013 and is music director of the upcoming musical film "Walking On Sunshine."